 NLID has been attracting a growing research interest but this has been mainly from a computational linguistic approach (Koppel, Schler, & Zigdon, 2005; Tomokiyo & Jones, 2001; Tsur & Rappoport, 2007; S.-M. J. Wong & Dras, 2009; S. J. Wong & Dras, 2011; S. J. Wong, Dras, & Johnson, 2011).
 Koppel, Schler and Zigdon (2005) are credited as being one of the founding initial works in this field (S. J. Wong et al., 2011b).
 Koppel et al. used text mining and error analysis to determine authors’ native languages.
 Using the International Corpus of Learner English, they looked at Czech, French, Bulgarian, Russian and Spanish speakers writing in English, and created a fully automated system based on function words, letter n-grams, and errors and idiosyncrasies.
 More recently there was the NLI (native language identification) shared task (Tetreault et al., 2013), which challenged teams of experts on a series of NLI related tasks; the majority of participants were from computational linguistics of Second Language Acquisition (SLA) research fields, and this is reflected in their approaches and findings.
 The current study is not intended as a statistical or computational validation study; rather it is an exploration of how linguistic features can be analysed in a forensically relevant data set, and hence how this can contribute as a complement to a more statistical approach.

 Although computational and statistical research may have value in identifying some core interlingual features there are a number of problems which need to be addressed.
 A first issue is the nature of the training data, Koppel, Schler and Zigdon (2005) are followed by many others in using the ICLE corpus or similar data sets of learner English.
 This is perhaps exemplified by Brooke and Hirst (2012) who use five pre-existing corpora for their study, of which four are from formal learning or examination situations and one (Lang-8) they compiled from a language learning website where learners ‘write journal entries in their L2 to be corrected by native speakers’ (Brooke & Hirst, 2013: 191).
 For development of NLID work in the forensic context there is a real question of how the data sets are generically similar or different to possible forensic texts.
 Language learner essays are written for a specific purpose (to practise certain linguistic constructions) with a specific audience in mind (the language teacher) and to a fairly high level of formality.
 Although there may be no core genre of forensic texts the literature suggests that variety can be considerable and informal features typical of computer mediated communication may be key (see e.g. Grant 2008, and Grant 2010).
-Brooke and Hirst’s (2012) use of Lang-8, goes some way to addressing the issues with the change of mode (online), but the purpose and audience remain firmly within the language learning domain.
+Brooke and Hirst’s (2012) use of Lang-8, goes some way to addressing the issues with the change of mode (online), but the purpose and audience nonetheless remain firmly within the language learning domain.